Understanding MaxiFi’s Monte Carlo Risk Analysis

 MaxiFi’s Monte Carlo Living Standard Risk Analysis

-Once you’ve specified your investment strategy and safe rate of return, MaxiFi produces hundreds of possible living standard trajectories to show you the range of living standard trajectories you may experience.
+Once you’ve specified your investment strategy and safe rate of return, MaxiFi produces hundreds of possible living standard trajectories to show you five key living standard trajectories you may experience.

 MaxiFi repeats the following steps to generate the hundreds of living standard trajectories.
 In this description, we’ll assume you are 50 years old to make things concrete.
 But the same process is followed regardless of your current age.
 We’ll also assume you specified a 3.5 percent safe rate of return together with a 2.5 percent inflation rate.
 This implies a roughly 1 percent safe annual real return.